 2. Bring identification

 Students must provide proof of identity.
 It is recommended that this take the form of your campus card, but any government-issued photo identification is acceptable.

 3. Review the procedures

 The University Senate has approved instructions regarding the conduct of exams in central locations.
-It is your responsibility to be familiar with the Conduct of Examinations and Invigilation Procedures, including the guidelines for remote learning environments.
+It is your responsibility to be familiar with the Conduct of Examinations and Invigilation Procedures, including the Examinations and Invigilation Guidelines for the Remote Learning Environment.